arrenxxxxx/dify-plugin-tools-mcp_config_during_use/PRIVACY.md

 # Privacy Policy

-This plugin **MCP Config During Use** is designed to connect to MCP (Modular Component Protocol) servers through HTTP with SSE transport.
+This plugin **MCP Config During Use** is designed to connect to MCP (Model Context Protocol) servers through HTTP with SSE transport.
 The plugin itself does not collect, store, or transmit any personal data.

 ## Data Processing